 -Reduce, if not eliminate, symptoms of PTSD

-If you’re in search of a Therapist in Tampa that can assist with treatment from trauma and PTSD, Dr. Barbash of Tampa Therapy has advanced training in the treatment of trauma-focused therapy.
+If you’re in search of a therapist in Tampa that can assist with treatment from trauma and PTSD, our team at Tampa Therapy has advanced training in the treatment of trauma-focused therapy.
 She will work with you to identify your specific concerns and problem areas, and collaboratively develop a treatment plan that best fits your needs.